dappnode/lido-events/README.md

     - `GET /api/v0/event_indexer/operator_performance`: Retrieves the operator performance.
       - query params:
         - `operatorId`: Operator ID to get performance data.
+- Proxy API: a proxy API that redirect requests to the [Lico API keys](https://github.com/lidofinance/lido-keys-api).
+Its main functionality is to avoid the cors issues when the Lido CSM UI tries to fetch the API.

 ## Environment Variables